 It should be noted that when the Bureau did a press conference when the 2005 ACS income data were released, all of the economic data trends that they cited were based on the data from the Current Population Survey (which coincidentally were released on the very same day) and not from the ACS.

 This has caused considerable grief among journalists and other data analysts who were chomping at the bit to publish articles regarding trends related to these hot topics, only to be told (somewhat belatedly) that they should probably not do it (that is what "exercise caution" really means in this context), since the data were not truly comparable.

 The income comparability problem is just one rather dramatic instance of an item being collected in the ACS that has issues of comparability with the same subject area as measured in the decennial census.
-For a good summary of such issues we recommend Census 2000 And ACS 2005 Comparison Issues, prepared by the New York State Data Center (August, 2006).

 Users of decennial census data who have been around long enough to remember the problems we had with the 1970 and 1980 summary data sets because of data suppression will be disappointed to find out data suppression is back for the ACS.
 It happens at the base table level for the 1- and 3-year data products, but will not be done for the 5-year data to be released for all geographic areas starting in 2010.